Wednesday, December 13, 2017

-This year, St. Johns County School District will receive applications for new charter schools desiring a 2018-2019 opening on Tuesday, August 1, 2017 from 8 AM to 4 PM at the Office of Guidance and Programs of Choice, Yates Building, 47 Orange Street, St. Augustine, FL 32084.
-To ensure a timely review, please submit six (6) hard copies and one searchable PDF electronic version of the application.
+St. Johns County School District will receive applications for new charter schools desiring a 2019-2020 opening on Thursday, February 1, 2018 from 8 AM to 4 PM at the Office of Guidance and Programs of Choice, Yates Building, 47 Orange Street, St. Augustine, FL 32084.
+To ensure a timely review, please submit eight (8) hard copies and one searchable PDF electronic version of the application.

 Applications must be submitted on the appropriate (High Performing, Virtual or Standard) Model Florida Charter School Application form.
 Application forms can be found here.
 For an application to be considered, all appropriate portions of the application must be completed consistent with the forms instructions.
 The sponsor evaluates the completed applications using the Florida Model Evaluation Instrument.
 If an application is approved by the School Board, the sponsor and applicant will complete the Florida Standard Charter Contract which sets forth the terms and conditions for the operation of the charter school.

 - Follow the order of the Table of Contents in the model application

 - Include any SJCSD specific supplementary addendums

 - Use tabs to identify each section of the application

 - Number the pages consecutively throughout the application